 Think Pacific has over 10 years experience guiding over 8000 students on programmes lasting from 2 weeks to 6 months.
-For the previous 2 years, Think Pacific has been designing new projects and study tours in Bali, Indonesia including site visits by Senior Management.
 We have used our expertise in mobility alongside the recruitment of an experienced local Balinese staff team to plan programmes that meet our high standards and those of our HE partners.
 Each mobility programme involves work experience combined with team and cultural activities, with students living in groups and guided by our local Balinese and international team throughout.
-Think Pacific's first programmes shall take place in May 2024, with over 300 students expected to complete a 4-8 week mobility placement in 2024.
+Over 300 students completed our 2-8 week mobility placements in 2024 without incident or issue and with very high feedback received.